saltycrane/live-log-analyzer/README.rst

 What it does (part 1)
 ---------------------
-- Creates processes that ssh to a remote host and run "tail -f" on the log file
+- Creates processes that ssh to a remote host and run "tail --follow=name" on the log file
 - Parses the log file using Regular Expressions
 - Stores the data in MongoDB